 A convenient way to get a home-cooked, nearly fresh meal of pure, wholesome ingredients for lunch each day, is to cook Khichadi or barley and lentils (a good fat-busting combination) overnight in a crock pot.
-In the morning, add chopped vegetables and some spices sauted in olive oil (try cumin, black pepper, fresh ginger root, coriander and turmeric.)
+In the morning, add chopped vegetables and some spices sauteed in olive oil (try cumin, black pepper, fresh ginger root, coriander, and turmeric.)
 Put in a wide-mouth thermos and bring for lunch.
-Add some rye crackers (another fat busting grain according to Ayurveda,) and fresh fruit for a well-balanced, pure and nutritious lunch.
+Add some rye crackers (another fat-busting grain according to Ayurveda,) and fresh fruit for a well-balanced, pure and nutritious lunch.

 At least take time every day to get out and walk.
 Evaluate your schedule and take walks whenever you can squeeze them in.
 Be vigilant to take opportunities to walk.
 It is especially good to walk after meals and especially healthy to take a walk after the evening meal.

-Keep GOOD snacks around to prevent you eating bad snacks.
-Examples of good snacks are fresh fruits, dried fruits, nuts, fresh squeezed vegetable juices and whole grain crackers.
+Keep good snacks around to prevent you from eating bad snacks.
+Examples of good snacks are fresh fruits, dried fruits, nuts, fresh-squeezed vegetable juices, and whole-grain crackers.

 Take a walk in the morning.
-Exercise of some type outdoors in the morning sun has a powerful positive influence on mind, emotions and energy throughout the day.
+Exercise of some type outdoors in the morning sun has a powerful positive influence on the mind, emotions, and energy throughout the day.